sximenez/2024-10-oct-hexagonal-pattern/README.md

 ### Implementation

-A console app writing Pokémon data from a `.csv` file to the console (data source: Copilot, based on data from PokéAPI):
+A console app writing Pokémon data from a `.csv` file to the console.

+Data source: Copilot, based on data from PokéAPI.

 ```terminal
 Please enter a Pokémon: